- Track your orders

-Four Color Process: Artwork is created using dots (CMYK) which combine to create the full spectrum of colours needed for photographic prints – this means a large number of colors can be printed using only 4 screens, making the set-up costs viable.
-The inks are required to blend and are more translucent, meaning a compromise with vibrancy of color.
+Four Colour Process: Artwork is created using dots (CMYK) which combine to create the full spectrum of colours needed for photographic prints – this means a large number of colours can be printed using only 4 screens, making the set-up costs viable.
+The inks are required to blend and are more translucent, meaning a compromise with vibrancy of colour.

 Gloss: A clear base laid over plastisol inks to create a shiny finish.

 Nylobond: A special ink additive for printing onto technical or waterproof fabrics.

 Mirrored Silver: Another solvent based ink but you can almost see your face in it.